Oriel Chambers: Today

-Today the building looks a little different, combining its period architecture with a 1950s extension added after German aerial bombing destroyed a small section during World War II.
+Today the building looks a little different, combining its period architecture with a 1950s extension added after German aerial bombing destroyed a small section during the Second World War.

 In 2006 it was purchased from DCT Developments by Bruntwood for just over £5 million who then spent £750,000 refurbishing the building.
 Bruntwood sold the building in 2019 to Yakel Property Investment who planned to undertake works to update the building.

-The building's primary tenant is a set of barristers' chambers, which have been in occupation in various parts since 1965.
+The building's primary tenant is a set of barristers' chambers, which has been in occupation in various parts since 1965.

 Popular culture

-Oriel Chambers and 16 Cook Street were featured in the first episode of the ITV (Granada / Tyne Tees) television series Grundy's Northern Pride, looking at John Grundy's favourite buildings in the north of England, aired on 9 January 2007.
+Oriel Chambers and 16 Cook Street were featured in the first episode of John Grundy's television series Grundy's Northern Pride, which focused on buildings in the north of England.